vonhattam/NTV_Predict-building-energy-consumption/README.md

 # Implement a supervised learning model (regression) to predict the energy consumption of buildings in the city of Seattle

-Clean Data, fill missing values
+Clean Data, handle missing values

 Create a preprocessor pipeline: encoder, scaler